Provider Lookup Video Tutorial

 Yes, the Prescription Drug Benefit Program is the same for both EHP and EHP Plus members.

 Yes.
-EHP and EHP Plus members are encouraged to use the Cleveland Clinic Mercy Professional Pharmacy or any of the other Cleveland Clinic pharmacies, including the Cleveland Clinic Home Delivery and Specialty pharmacies, to obtain their medications.
-You will also receive a lower percentage co-insurance for your prescription medications by using Cleveland Clinic pharmacies, and your annual pharmacy benefit deductible will not be charged if you use a Cleveland Clinic Pharmacy and your prescription is filled with a generic medication.
+EHP and EHP Plus members are encouraged to use the Cleveland Clinic Union Hospital Outpatient Pharmacy or any of the other Cleveland Clinic pharmacies, including the Cleveland Clinic Home Delivery and Specialty pharmacies, to obtain their medications.
+You will receive a lower percentage co-insurance for your prescription medications by using Cleveland Clinic pharmacies, and your annual pharmacy benefit deductible will not be charged if you use a Cleveland Clinic Pharmacy and if your prescription is filled with a generic medication.

 EHP and EHP Plus members can utilize any of the CVS store pharmacies, including those located inside Target stores, to obtain acute need prescription medications.
 Please note the charge will apply to your annual pharmacy deductible even if you fill the prescription with a generic medication.

-Yes, please look for new medical and pharmacy ID cards in the mail prior to January 2023.
-You will also receive new Cigna Dental and EyeMed Vision ID cards in the mail in January 2023.
-Please be sure your address is up-to-date in Workday prior to open enrollment.
+Yes, look for new health and pharmacy ID cards in the mail prior to January 2024.
+Please be sure your address is up to date in Workday prior to open enrollment.
 You should use your existing health plan ID cards through December 2023 for services.

-We are building the details of the plan offerings and additional information will be coming soon.
+Additional information will be coming soon.
 Please bookmark this site for the most current information.
-You can also reach out to the following departments with general questions: